ElectionDataAnalysis/electiondata/docs/User_Guide.md

 err = dl.load_all()
 ```

-If something doesn't work, error messages will print.
+If there are errors that interfere with loading a results file, the system will create a corresponding `*.error` file.
 Even when the upload has worked, there may be warnings about lines not loaded.
 The system will ignore lines that cannot be munged.
 For example, the only contests whose results are uploaded will be those in the `CandidateContest.txt` or `BallotMeasureContest.txt` files that are correctly described in `dictionary.txt`.
 ```
 >>> err
 {'BAK_PctResults20181106.par': {'fl_gen_by_precinct': {'munge_warning': 'Warning: Results for 720 rows with unmatched contests will not be loaded to database.'}}, 'ALA_PctResults20181106.par': {'fl_gen_by_precinct': {'munge_warning': 'Warning: Results for 6174 rows with unmatched contests will not be loaded to database.'}}}